In my years of outdoor experiences, I’ve been fortunate enough to have some excellent memories.

 There is a sense of mystery in this building.
-Walking down into what was believed to be the place of emergence in the Puebloan tradition.
+Walking down into what was believed to be the place of emergence in the Pueblo tradition.
 Then exiting out into the greater world.
-And then knowing that the modern Puebloan people conduct ceremonies here similar to what their ancestors did almost 1,000 years ago.
+And then knowing that the modern Pueblo people conduct ceremonies here similar to what their ancestors did almost 1,000 years ago.

 A place worth savoring.

 We drove part of the way back home.

 The following day, a side trip was made to Crestone, CO.
 We saw another place of spiritual contemplation.
 A stupa outside of the Sangres mountains seemed fitting.